cedar-policy/cedar-docs/docs/json-est.md

 * [annotations](#annotations)

 # `effect`

 The `effect` object is required.

 The value of this object must be either the string `permit` or the string `forbid`.

 ```
 "effect": "permit",
 "effect": "forbid",
 ```

 # `principal`

 The `principal` object is required.

 The value of this object must include an object with the key `op`, and depending on the value of `op`, an object with the key `entity` or `slot`.

 ## `op`

-The `op` key is mandatory.
+The `op` key is required.
 The `op` object must have one of the following string values:

 * `All`

     If present, then the original policy contains only the key word `principal` with no constraints.
 In this case, the `principal` object doesn't require any additional objects.

     **Example**

     Cedar policy line:
     `"principal"`

     JSON representation:

     ```
     "principal": {
         "op": "All"